Quiet nights – Quero a vida sempre assim – parte 3

 or even something wildly inappropriate?

 Happily, Jill shares my interest and was welcome company.
-So, after stopping for a lunch at our hotel that became something of a comedy of errors, she joined me on my visit to Cemitério São João Batista which you can see from above in either photo of Corcovado in the previous post.
+So, after stopping for a lunch at our hotel that became something of a comedy of errors, she joined me on my visit to Cemitério São João Batista which you can see from above in either photo of Corcovado in an earlier post.

 At a mere 18.25 hectares, the cemetery is less than half the size of Pére Lachaise.
 Established by a decree of the government on 16 October 1851, it didn’t have its first burial until more than a year later when it received the body of four-year-old Rosaura Maria da Silva on 4 December 1852.